Dig In aims to create a network of community-led edible food growing places in partnership with City of York Council.

 - Recruitment and training of volunteers.

-Where we will be working:
+Where we are working:

 This project is funded by the Big Lottery Fund, for more information visit www.biglotteryfund.org.uk